Collins emerges from shadows, changes face of sports

-Jason Collins's National Basketball Association (NBA) career became a mere footnote in his profile on Monday as the towering centre emerged from the shadows of the locker room by announcing he is gay.
+Jason Collins's National Basketball Association (NBA) career became a mere footnote in his profile on Monday as the towering center emerged from the shadows of the locker room by announcing he is gay.

 It was a declaration that for years many had expected but never came until Collins became the first active player from any of the four major U.S. men's professional sports leagues to publicly reveal his homosexuality.